Partition of a pension plan between married spouses

 The partition of family patrimony cannot deprive you of more than half of the total value of the benefits accumulated in all your supplemental pension plans.

 You can use the appropriate form provided by Retraite Québec to obtain a statement of benefits or apply for partition.
 The form provides all the information you need to complete your application.

 The death benefit after the breakdown of a union

 In general, in the event of divorce, separation from bed and board or annulment of marriage, your former spouse loses his or her right to receive a benefit following your death.
 Because each situation is different, contact the plan administrator for more information.

 Joint and survivor pension

 If you are retired and your former spouse was entitled to a joint and survivor pension, several choices may be available to you, including to increase the amount of your pension.
 Contact the plan administrator for more information.

 To contact the plan administrator

-Consult your last statement of benefits or use our online service Plans supervised by Retraite Québec to obtain the name and address of the person representing the plan's administrator (contact person).
+Consult your last statement of benefits or use our online service Plans supervised by Retraite Québec to obtain the name of the person representing the plan's administrator (contact person).